jsprada/Raspberry_Pi/RPi_Install_Arch_Linux.md

     ├─sdd1   8:49   1   128M  0 part
     └─sdd2   8:50   1  29.8G  0 part

 In my example above, my SD card is called `sdd`  which is located at `\dev\sdd`   You MUST double check the name of this device because we're going to erase it.
 If you accidentally use the wrong device name, you risk erasing any of your hard disks.
 You've been warned!
-Use the follwoing process to identify the name of your device.
+Use the following process to identify the name of your device.

 To double check it, remove your SD card, and list your block devices again: